‹ Back to The Vine

 Here are some of the documents and information you’ll be expected to submit to a lender:

 • Personal information: To verify your identity, lenders will require you to submit information about yourself.
-This includes your full legal name, social security, criminal record, and educational background.
+This includes your full legal name, Social Security number, criminal record, and educational background.

 • Bank statements: Many lenders require at least one year of bank statements.